jglim/gunbound-server/README.md

     - A hacky solution I used is to send the *response* for channel join even though it was not requested, as that changes the gamemode to 3 (channel/directory).
 Everything else seems to work fine from there.
     - Why is the channel join request never made?
 Is it a CSAuth issue?
 - Test multiplayer that's more than just 1v1.
 I don't have enough machines, and VMs do not play well with my wireless NIC.
-- Fix the SHA1 binary blob
-    - The existing implementation rips out the relevant x86 instructions from the Serv2 binary
-    - Ideally this should be done purely in Python (Check out the docs below, under Cryptography)
 - Tidy up `CommandProcessor`, split `gameserver.py` into manageable-sized chunks

 ---